Master Water Flossing with Braces: Essential Tips for Parents

 - Routine Upkeep: Cleaning the water flosser consistently, following the manufacturer’s instructions, is vital.
 This prevents bacteria buildup and ensures a safe, effective cleaning experience.

-In addition to these suggestions, consider incorporating a saltwater rinse into your child’s dental care routine.
+In addition to these suggestions, consider incorporating a into your child’s dental care routine.
 Mixing ½ teaspoon of salt with a glass of warm water can alleviate discomfort caused by dental appliances.
 Encourage your child to swish the solution around their mouth for about 30 seconds before spitting it out, repeating this 2-3 times a day until the discomfort subsides.

 Conclusion